jeffreykegler/old_kollos/notes/misc/strand.md

   Afterwards, the prefix bocage will contain the successful parse, and the suffix parse may be discarded.

-## Producing the ASF from inactive strands

-To produce an ASF from an inactive strand, we must determine if the parse succeeded or failed.
-If there is completed start rule covering the entire input in the inactive strand, the parse succeeded.
-The completed start rule is an Earley item, which we can call
-`success-yim`.
-We expand `success-yim` to a bocage node, as described above.
-In the process, we will have created our parse forest.

-If there is no completed start rule, the parse is a failure.
-To diagnose the failure,
-we can produce a parse
-forest
-using broken left nucleotides.

 ## Starting a suffix parse

-A suffix parse is a reverse-active strand which continues another forward-active strand.
-The intent will usually be to wind the two strands together.

 ### The suffix grammar

-To create a suffix parse, we use a special suffix grammar, created from the pre-strand grammar.
+To create a non-initial suffix parse, we use a special suffix grammar, created from the pre-strand grammar.
 The suffix grammar is the pre-strand grammar with these changes.